kjurdzinski/amplicon-multi-cutadapt-18S-16S-monitoring/README.md

 ln -s /proj/delivery/P00001 data/
 ```

-or you can make a config file that contains:
+or you can make a config file (in `yaml` format) that contains:

 ```yaml
 data_dir: /proj/delivery/P00001
 ```

-then run the workflow with `--configfile <path-to-your-config>.yaml`
+then run the workflow with `--configfile <path-to-your-config-file>.yaml`

 ### Sample list (when you have a lot of samples)